charvi1234/C-Strings/README.md

-This repository contains various questions of strings implemented using c and algorithms in c.
+This repository contains various questions of strings implemented using c , algorithms in c.